xavierlepretre/liquidity/docs/sphinx/src/usage/index.rst

 account ``my_account`` on an offline machine.
 If this accounts corresponds to a hardware wallet (like a ledger nano S) in the tezos client, you will be required to confirm the signature.
-If this accounts in an encrypted private key you will be asked to input your password::
+If this account is in an encrypted private key you will be asked to input your password::

   > tezos-client sign bytes 0x03$(cat ./my_op.bytes) for my_account